Can a dictionary bring peace to the Korean Peninsula? | DW | 18.03.2021

 "And it did not help that all the money for the project was provided by the South," he added.

-Instead of serving as a confidence-building measure that would lead to bigger and more meaningful exchanges between the two sides, the dictionary project has become "bogged down," he said, while any move to revive it will lead to the same issues re-emerging.
+Instead of serving as a confidence-building measure that would lead to bigger and more meaningful exchanges between the two sides, the dictionary project has gotten stuck, he said, while any move to revive it will lead to the same issues re-emerging.

 "The Unification Ministry has so many ideas, plans and projects, but they cannot overcome the anger of the North," he said.
 "The people there don't want to hear how the South is helping them with medical aid, food or compiling a dictionary.
 The people of the North have been told that the South is their archenemy and to be suspicious of any joint projects.